Statement of Completion#50eb93da

 0 1 Name: count, dtype: int64

-11. Calculate the 25th, 50th, and 75th percentiles of salary_usd_series
+11. Calculate the 25th, 50th, and 75th percentiles of salary_usd_series and store these values as a Series in the salary_quartiles variable.¶

 In [56]: